The Weeknd accuses Grammys of being 'corrupt' - Local News 8

 So, there was some confusion when The Weeknd was completely shut out.

-“We understand that The Weeknd is disappointed at not being nominated,” Harvey Mason Jr., the Recording Academy’s chair and interim president/chief executive officer, told Billboard in a statement.
+“We understand that The Weeknd is disappointed at not being nominated,” Harvey Mason Jr., the Recording Academy’s chair and interim president/chief executive officer, said in a statement shared with CNN.

 “I was surprised and can empathize with what he’s feeling.
 His music this year was excellent…,” his statement read.
 “We were thrilled when we found out he would be performing at the upcoming Super Bowl and we would have loved to have him also perform on the Grammy stage the weekend before …To be clear, voting in all categories ended well before The Weeknd’s performance at the Super Bowl was announced, so in no way could it have affected the nomination process.”